jamcha-aa/gitbook-builder/README.md

 # gitbook-builder

-gitbook-builder is a simple package that builds GitBook without leaving the current screen.
+gitbook-builder is a simple package that exports GitBook without shell.
+If you are annoying repetitive shell executions, try this.

 ## Requirements